 Other than a rough start upon arrival, Poland proved to be one of the cleanest, most affordable, and completely wonderful places we visited along the trip.

 First off, Warsaw.
 A clean, wonderful, and old-Europe city still filled with incredible culture (and not completely overrun by western tourists like Barcelona or Amsterdam).
 One night we decided to walk near old town.
-We followed the cobblestone streets to the city center, passing violin street bands, a women handing out roses, and a pop-up art gallery.
+We followed the cobblestone streets to the city center, passing violin street bands, a woman handing out roses, and a pop-up art gallery.
 I sat near the tallest statue in the city center for a while.
 Not doing much but sitting and watching.
 Listening to distant music while staring at the thin streets that reminded me of something out of a Harry Potter film.

 There was something about the ease of life.
 Locals were happy to have you in Poland, to show you the great place they get to call home.

 But not everything in Poland was lovely, welcoming, and happy.
 The Polish have endured more than most countries in the world, yet their foundation and loyalty are strong.

 Auschwitz-Birkenau, the mass-genocide concentration camp which murdered roughly 1.1 million innocent people during its five years of operation, is situated in the southwest corner of Poland.
 There were few things I knew I wanted to experience while in Europe, and this was one of them.
 Learning about the Holocaust is one thing, standing in the place where it happened is a whole new realm.

 We all learn about it in the United States.
 We watch videos in history class and hear stories from survivors.
 We all read Anne Frank.
 However, nothing could prepare me for what I would feel that day and the great lessons Poland would teach me.